Comprehensive Faculty Searches: Best Practices

 Selecting the short list

 The short list must include at least three candidates, and ideally at least four.
-All short-listed candidates should receive full interviews on campus (unless precluded by pandemic protocols).
-The demographics of your short list predicts the outcome of your search, per this article in the Harvard Business Review.
+All short-listed candidates should receive full interviews on campus.

 Interviewing candidates